iemkek/SAP_Conversational_AI_Assignments/README.md

 # Assignment 3 - Address lookup and user interaction

 The webhook is a simple script running on a server.
 This script can be extended to perform any action you can think of.
 One of the possibilities is to perform calls on third party services like an address lookup.
+This is exactly what we will do in this assignment.

 ###### Webhook
 To perform the address lookup, an additional function is needed in the webhook.js file.
 This function will call a simple third-party service that takes a postal code in the url and returns the corresponsing street and city it is in.

 ## Step 1: Add the address lookup function to the webhook.js file
+Add the following code to the webhook.js file.

 ```javascript
 app.post('/postAddressLookup', (req, res) => {